zzyou/personalwebsite/README.md

 # Personal Website
-This is my personal website, as the final project for MotherCoders' program in 2016.
+This is my personal website.
+It was the final project for MotherCoders' training program in 2016.